-The main aim of this theory is to define, using global analytic tools, a good category of analytic motivic coefficients, that would help in proving naturally:
+The main aim of the theory is to define, using global analytic tools, a good Hodge theory for arithmetic varieties.

 Argument in favor of its use are:

-the fact that archimedean factors are deeply related to (analytic) Hodge theory.
+the fact that archimedean factors are deeply related to (real and complex analytic) Hodge theory;

-A short introduction for large audience can be found in the following article of the EMS newsletter:
+A short introduction for large audience is in

 For more see

 Jérôme Poineau, La droite de Berkovich sur Z, Asterisque 334 (2010).